 Jewellery including anything from a ring, earring, bracelet to a chain might just create a problem for you.
 Some companies don’t allow certain types of jewelry so it’s better to abide by their terms and not wear them until and unless it’s actually necessary.
 Avoid wearing fancy watches too.
 Wear a watch to be on time and not for any other reason.

 And lastly don’t wear anything that’s outdated, ill-fitted or uncomfortable for you.
 Wearing something trendy is not important but not being aware of what’s outdated will tell a lot about you, so be careful.
 A well fitted outfit is very very important, especially if it’s a suit.
 Don’t wear it if doesn’t fit you right!

 And over and above everything is COMFORT!
 You should totally avoid wearing something that is uncomfortable.
 It will drop your confidence down and also distract your interviewers.
 And we don’t want that under any condition right?

 And a few more tips for you- Groom well, cut your nails,trim your beard and hair before you go!
 Plan and prepare everything the night before and don’t forget to reach on time.

-Stay calm, stay confident and stay comfortable!
-Don’t forget to do a bit of research on the company a little bit of study is always great.You never know what might help when.
-Goodluck!
+Stay calm, confident and comfortable!
+Don’t forget to do a bit of research on the company because a little bit of study is always great.You never know what might help right?
+Good luck!